rrwick/Catpac/README.md

 Catpac is a Python script that conducts a focused, iterative *de novo* assembly.

 The user gives Catpac two files of assembled contigs from very closely related specimens.
-Catpac will conduct a BLAST search between the two and output two files the alignments.
+Catpac will conduct a BLAST search between the two and output the alignments.

 The purpose of Catpac is to produce two reduced sets of the assemblies that are more easily compared.
+Small-scale variations like SNPs and small indels should be represented in these reduced sets.
+However, larger scale structural variations will be filtered out.

 ## Installation